 Not all cleaning equipment and solutions clean equally well.
 Independent testing shows that various cleaning detergents and spot removers clean no better than water.

 These cleaning products can leave a sticky residue that attracts soil back to the carpet, degrading the carpet’s appearance.
 There are also vast differences in the soil removal capability of carpet cleaning equipment, especially extractors.

 Fortunately, the X-ray fluorescence technology enhanced by NASA has allowed the Carpet and Rug Institute (CRI) to develop a new Seal of Approval testing and certification program for carpet cleaning products.

-Only those products meeting high performance standards receive the bronze-, silver- or gold-level Seal of Approval.
-This not only helps customers recognize quality products, but it also highlights the best methods for preserving the life and beauty of carpet.
+Only those products meeting high-performance standards receive the bronze-, silver- or gold-level Seal of Approval.
+This helps customers recognize quality products and highlights the best methods for preserving the life and beauty of carpets.